About Jennifer Chang

 Jennifer also advocates for children and families dealing with manifestation determination, compliance complaints, IEP meetings, behavior interventions, due process proceedings, and juvenile court proceedings, among others.

 Jennifer graduated from California State University-Northridge with a B.S. in Sociology in Criminology and Criminal Justice.
-She received her Juris Doctor with Distinction in Public Service from Southwestern University School of Law.
+She received her Juris Doctor with Distinction in Public Service from Southwestern School of Law.
 She started her own firm, the Law Offices of Jennifer Chang, in order to better serve children with special needs in all types of schooling environments.

 Fighting for Her Community